Utah offers residents and businesses clean energy incentives to install solar panels and invest in clean energy vehicles.

 Abundant sunshine and easy-to-register Utah solar incentives make the state an ideal place for home solar power systems.

-Although Utah gets more sun than most other states, with 238 sunny days per year, and is ranked 13th nationally in number of solar installations, building more renewable energy options is a key.
+Although Utah gets more sun than most other states, with 238 sunny days per year, and is ranked 13th nationally in number of solar installations, building more renewable energy options is key.

 Utah has a voluntary Renewable Portfolio Standard (RPS).
 This means that utility companies here are not required to derive their energy from renewable sources like rooftop solar which translates to fewer solar incentives for residents compared to other states.